 - Room service

-- La Bobadilla is wrapped in 350 hectares of private farm land; all of which is yours to roam, be it on foot (hiking maps and picnics can be provided), on horseback (the hotel has its own stables), or on mountain bikes (5-25km trails available).
+- La Bobadilla is wrapped in 350 hectares of private farm land; all of which is yours to roam, be it on foot (hiking maps and picnics can be provided), or by bicycle (5-25km trails available).
 A rich migratory bird life passes through, so bring your binoculars and a field guide

 - The beguiling cities of Cordoba and Granada are both about an hour’s drive and utterly unmissable - full of dazzling Moorish architecture and ancient culture